Video: Charging an EV

 A growing number of public charging stations, such as Electric Circuit stations, are available for the remaining 10%.

 The Electric Circuit public charging network

-The Electric Circuit is Québec’s largest public charging network.
+The Electric Circuit is Québec’s largest and most reliable public charging network.

 Electric Circuit members drive with peace of mind, knowing that they can rely on the network for their charging needs while on the road.
-They have access to a 24/7 telephone help line run by CAA-Québec, as well as a mobile app and Web site to find the network’s charging stations.
+They can locate charging stations on the website (lecircuitelectrique.com) as well as through the mobile app, which also has a trip-planning feature that takes charging stops into account.
+Members have access to a 24/7 telephone helpline run by CAA-Québec.

-The Electric Circuit membership card also gives drivers access to FLO network charging stations in Québec and the eCharge Network stations in New Brunswick.
+The Electric Circuit membership card also gives drivers access to FLO network charging stations and the eCharge Network in New Brunswick.